Nathan Healy

 Arlington Electricity Prices

-Understanding Arlington, VA’s electricity costs helps homeowners make informed energy decisions for their families and budgets.
+Understanding electricity costs helps Arlington homeowners make informed decisions about their energy future and long-term household budgets.

-Virginia electricity rates have climbed from 12.0 cents per kWh in 2021 to 14.5 cents in 2024, impacting monthly household budgets across Arlington.
+Virginia electricity rates have climbed from 12.0 cents per kWh in 2021 to 14.5 cents per kWh in 2024—a 21% increase in just three years that directly impacts monthly household expenses.

 Price of Energy: Virginia vs National Average